Table of Contents

 In this step, the groups are finally created and nested in the AD.

-migRaven performs thereby the following steps:
+migRaven carries out the following steps:

 - The groups are created LIVE in the AD,